 Source separated non-CRV recyclables, such as cardboard, rigid plastics, and scrap metal, are densified onsite by use of a two-ram horizontal baler.
 These baled materials are then sold as commodities, typically to buyers in Oregon or the San Francisco Bay area.

 For businesses that qualify under AB341 (Mandatory Commercial Recycling), selfhauling your recyclables is just one of many ways to become AB 341 compliant.
-If your a business and have never heard about AB 341 or you already know about the law but want to find out more please click here.
+If you are a business and have never heard about AB 341 or you already know about the law but want to find out more please click here.